Skip to content

 Pick comfortable clothes

 You may be impatient to return to all your previous habits, including wearing your usual, non-maternity clothing.
-While that can give you a sense of accomplishment, it can also have adverse effects on your body.
+While that can give you a sense of accomplishment, it can also adversely affect your body.

 It’s best to go for comfortable, loose clothing that is stretchy and convenient.
 But just because you’re prioritizing the utilitarian aspect of clothing doesn’t mean that you can’t look cute.